langrenn-sprint/video-service/README.md

 Line crossing detection.
 The service can run as stand alone worker or take input from worker FILTER.
 Configuration from database (default values in global_settings.json) will always be shared between the workers wile each workers mode will be defined through environment (env) configuration.

+# storage settings
+Sets usage of local file storage or cloud services such as Buckets valid storage modes (VIDEO_STORAGE_MODE): local_storage - pushing video to cloud bucket cloud_storage - pushing image detectsions to cloud bucket and message to pubsub

 ## Requirement for development

 Install [uv](https://docs.astral.sh/uv/), e.g.: